VRGroupRWTH/LoopBasedDualLayerReprojection/README.md

 - NodeJS ([Link](https://nodejs.org/en/download/package-manager))

 ### Dependencies
-The dependencies of the server can be easily downloaded using git and the following command
+The dependencies of the server can be easily downloaded using git and the following command:
 ```shell
 git submodule update --init --recursive
 ```